Syllabus

 Syllabus Changes

 All course information provided in this syllabus is subject to change and/or elimination.
 Changes will only be made when the instructor feels they are in the best interest of the class.
 It is the responsibility of every student to attend class, check e-mail, and communicate with the instructor to be informed and understand these changes.
-Most importantly HAVE FUN – I am really looking forward to this semester!

 ML Core Standards

-Adopted from ACMstandards, the standards are grouped into nine categories that replicate a typical ML workflow.
+Adopted from ACM standards, the standards are grouped into nine categories that replicate a typical ML workflow.

 Workflow